FlipsideCrypto/fsc-evm/models/doc_descriptions/defi/ez_bridge_activity.md

 -- Identify aggregator usage
 SELECT COUNT(*) AS aggregator_txns
 FROM <blockchain_name>.defi.ez_bridge_activity
-WHERE sender != origin_from
+WHERE sender != origin_from_address
   AND sender IN (SELECT address FROM core.dim_contracts
                  WHERE contract_name LIKE '%aggregator%');

 -- Direct vs indirect bridge usage
 SELECT
-    CASE WHEN sender = origin_from THEN 'Direct' ELSE 'Indirect' END AS interaction_type, COUNT(*) AS transfer_count,
+    CASE WHEN sender = origin_from_address THEN 'Direct' ELSE 'Indirect' END AS interaction_type, COUNT(*) AS transfer_count,
     AVG(amount_usd) AS avg_transfer_size
 FROM <blockchain_name>.defi.ez_bridge_activity